 Recycled paper can often look uneven in color and rather ugly, but Windsoft embossed paper towels are a consistent, natural color.
 They are packaged in stacks, which will reduce the amount of space they take up in your cupboards.
 Windsoft paper towels are multi-purpose and suitable for most dirt types, including dust, lint, liquid, and soil.
-For about $30 for 250 sheets, these are far more economical and environmentally-friendly than your average household paper towel!
+A roll has 250 sheets, these are far more economical and environmentally-friendly than your average household paper towel!

 An even cheaper alternative are the Penny Lane Singlefold Paper Towels.
 These are made from 100% recycled material—and they’re recyclable themselves!
 They have a consistent, neutral coloring and come as single fold for convenient storage.

-At about $39 for 16 packs of 250 sheets (that’s 4,000 towels), you’ll be paying only a small price for a lot of product.
+16 packs of 250 sheets gives you a whopping 4000 sheets in total!
+You’ll be paying only a small price for a lot of product.
 That’s quite a bit of money saved on an annual basis, and you can take comfort in the knowledge that you’re doing your best for the environment.